Chris Allen

 Product Brief

 The RollKall Agency portal is an off-duty job scheduling platform for law enforcement.
-This portal allows law enforcement agencies to create and assign off duty jobs, set agency rules and monitor incoming client payments.

 Project Overview